ldejager/mariadb-galera-cluster/README.md

 https://github.com/adammck/terraform-inventory

+Review the configuration in `ansible.cfg`, specifically the path to the SSH key you've used in terraform.

 - To test the connectivity to the newly deployed hosts, run the ansible ping module.
 ```shell
 ansible all --private-key ~/.ssh/terraform -i ~/bin/terraform-inventory -m ping